OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 * **Sensitive Personal Information Categories**
 	All sensitive information categories require explicit consent and is subject to legislation and often industry specific regulation and best practice.
 Some jurisdictions call out categories of PII specifically, that, by virtue of their sensitivity, require higher levels of protection.
 The particular categories vary by jurisdiction but will typically include health data (or personal health information - PHI), financial data, political affiliations, sexual orientation, family and personal relationships as defined in law.
 In this specification, this field is accompanies by an 'other' field for free text and the Data Controller can define or suggest what is sensitive with a non-explicit 'consent type'.

-## 5. Global Guidance
-The order is specific and is part of the specification.
-Timing of providing a receipt - needs to be provided at the point in time in which the consent is provided.

 ## 5. MVCR Record Format: Section & Fields